Maximizing Your Fume Hood’s Lifespan: Four Essential Factors

 – Keep the hood clear of clutter, never use it for storage.

-– Avoid quick movements while near the hood- this may cause turbulence resulting in hazardous vapor escape.
+– Avoid quick movements near the hood- this may cause turbulence resulting in hazardous vapor escape.

 Remember that a laboratory is meant to be a productive environment for development and collaboration.
-While it is the requirement of an employer to provide a safe work environment, it is also the responsibility of each and every employee to adhere to the proper rules and practices set forth to ensure the safety of everyone within the laboratory.
+While an employer is required to provide a safe work environment, it is also the responsibility of every employee to adhere to the proper rules and practices set forth to ensure the safety of everyone within the laboratory.

 Fume Hoods